cloudx-io/cloudx-ios/README.md

 target 'YourApp' do
   use_frameworks!

-  # CloudX SDK (source-based distribution)
+  # CloudX SDK
   pod 'CloudXSDK', '~> 0.1.0'

-  # Optional: CloudX Mediation Adapters
+  # Optional: CloudX Mediation Adapters (at least one is needed to show ads)
   pod 'CloudXMediationMetaAdapter', '~> 0.1.0'
   pod 'CloudXMediationVungleAdapter', '~> 0.1.0'
   pod 'CloudXMediationPrebidAdapter', '~> 0.1.0'